k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Fabric uses three types of storage engines:

 #### 2.1.1 MicroDB ![](/articles/02_fabric_architecture/images/microDBPic.gif)
-The core of Fabric storage, Fabric creates and maintains a MicroDB ([Logical Unit](/articles/03_logical_units/_LU_overview.md)) for every business entity instance.
+At the core of Fabric storage, Fabric creates and maintains a MicroDB ([Logical Unit](/articles/03_logical_units/_LU_overview.md)) for each business entity instance.
 A MicroDB is an SQLite file that supports everything out-of-the box provided by SQLite.

 A MicroDB provides several advantages: